oroinc/documentation/backend/emails/index.rst

         }
     }

 When calling the ``Oro\Bundle\EmailBundle\Sender\EmailModelSender::send`` the mailer sender performs the following steps:

 #.
-It creates a new ``\Symfony\Component\Mime\Email`` instance and populate it with the data from your
+It creates a new ``\Symfony\Component\Mime\Email`` instance and populates it with the data from your ``\Oro\Bundle\EmailBundle\Form\Model\Email`` object.
-   ``\Oro\Bundle\EmailBundle\Form\Model\Email`` object.

 #.
-If you did not pass an ``\Oro\Bundle\EmailBundle\Entity\EmailOrigin`` object which should be used to associate
-   the mail in the user interface with, the sender will create on based on the sender address and the selected organization.
+If you did not pass an ``\Oro\Bundle\EmailBundle\Entity\EmailOrigin`` object, which should be used to associate the mail in the user interface, the sender would create one based on the sender address and the selected organization.

 #.
-The email will be sent based on your application's |Mailer configuration| (if the current
-   user configured a custom SMTP server in their settings, the configured server will be used instead).
+The email will be sent based on your application's |Mailer configuration| (if the current user configured a custom SMTP server in their settings, the configured server would be used instead).

 #.
-The sent email is persisted to the database storing all necessary information to be able to
-   view it again in the future through the user interface.
+The sent email is persisted to the database storing all necessary information to be able to view it again in the future through the user interface.

 #.
 All the persisted data is returned as an instance of the `Oro\\EmailBundle\\Entity\\EmailUser`.

 Receive Email Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you want to receive emails when entities of a particular class are written to the
-database.
-To achieve this OroPlatform comes with the NotificationBundle.
-This bundle registers
-an event listener that is executed whenever a Doctrine entity is created, updated or removed.
+Sometimes you want to receive emails when entities of a particular class are written to the database.
+To achieve this, OroPlatform comes with the NotificationBundle.
+This bundle registers an event listener executed whenever a Doctrine entity is created, updated, or removed.

-To be notified by such an event, you have to create an
-``Oro\Bundle\NotificationBundle\Entity\EmailNotification`` that contains all the necessary
+To be notified of such an event, you have to create an ``Oro\Bundle\NotificationBundle\Entity\EmailNotification`` that contains all the necessary information.
-information.
 The easiest way to register a new `EmailNotification` is to create data fixtures:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Migrations/Data/ORM/CreateCommentNotification.php

     namespace Acme\Bundle\DemoBundle\Migrations\Data\ORM;